Ligaw na Bulaklak: Synopsis

 It begins in the 1980s, a time considered to be the peak of horse race betting.
 Lea is the daughter of a gambling man named Dennis, (Nonie Buencamino), and his wife Marilyn (Jodi Sta.
 Maria).
 Marilyn is actually in love with Mon (Isko Moreno).
 When Lea contracts dengue, Dennis finds out that his daughter's blood type does not match his own nor that Marilyn.
 This event triggers the changes in Lea's life.
 When her mother dies thanks to her "suicide", Lea is left alone in a girls' town.
-Lea blooms into a beautiful woman with the kind man Billy as her only best friend but Billy already has romantic feelings for Lea which he is yet to tell her, and by herself, she will search the truth about her life, her true love (Billy) and her real self.
-Lea's decision to go back to the horse racetrack would be the start of her long and winding journey of many discoveries and revelations.
-Lea decides to look for her long lost family.
-Will she ever find her long lost family?
-Will Lea find Billy and get him back or would she go with Francis as his girlfriend?
+Lea blooms into a beautiful woman with the kind man Billy as her only friend but Billy already has romantic feelings for Lea which he is yet to tell her, and by herself, she will search the truth about her life, her true love (Billy) and her real self.
+Lea's decision to return to the horse racetrack would be the start of her long and winding journey of many discoveries and revelations.
+Lea decides to seek her long-lost family.